 # IoT Devices

-The robot can talk to auto-doors, elevators, gateways in two protocols: ESP-NOW (opens new window) or BLE.
+The robot can communicate with automatic doors, elevators, and gateways using two protocols: ESP-NOW (opens new window) or BLE.

-A hardware controller must be installed so the door can talk to nearby robots.
-Each controller has a MAC address.
-In the overlay field of the map, the MAC address and whereabouts of the door (modeled as a polygon) should be provided.
+A hardware controller must be installed on the door to enable communication with nearby robots.
+Each controller is identified by a MAC address.
+The door's MAC address and its physical location (modeled as a polygon) must be specified in the map's overlay field.

 • From the robot side:

-• If a door is on the global path ahead, the robot will broadcast Open Door {MAC} for {ROBOT SN} at regular interval.
+• If a door is detected on the path ahead, the robot broadcasts an Open Door {MAC} for {ROBOT SN} command at regular intervals.

 • From the door side: